SciML/NonlinearSolve.jl/docs/src/solvers/NonlinearLeastSquaresSolvers.md

   - `:cholesky`
   - `:lsmr` a conjugate gradient method (LSMR with diagonal preconditioner).

+### MINPACK.jl

+MINPACK.jl methods are fine for medium-sized nonlinear solves.
+They are the FORTRAN standard methods which are used in many places, such as SciPy.
+However, our benchmarks demonstrate that these methods are not robust or stable.
+In addition, they are slower than the standard methods and do not scale due to lack of sparse Jacobian support.
+Thus they are only recommended for benchmarking and testing code conversions.

+  - `CMINPACK()`: A wrapper for using the classic MINPACK method through [MINPACK.jl](https://github.com/sglyon/MINPACK.jl)

+Submethod choices for this algorithm include:

+  - `:hybr`: Modified version of Powell's algorithm.
+  - `:lm`: Levenberg-Marquardt.
+  - `:lmdif`: Advanced Levenberg-Marquardt
+  - `:hybrd`: Advanced modified version of Powell's algorithm

 ### Optimization.jl

 `NonlinearLeastSquaresProblem`s can be converted into an `OptimizationProblem`  and used